bede/grate/README.md

 ## Usage

-The command `deacon filter` accepts a path to an index and a FASTA/FASTQ query from file or stdin.
+The command `deacon filter` accepts an index path and a FASTA/FASTQ query from file or stdin.
 Prebuilt indexes are available for download below, and custom indexes may be created using `deacon index build`.

 ### Prebuilt indexes